Parameters for fine tuning

 The parameters for fine-tuning can be passed to the checker in a properties

 file.
-Its name is given with the command-line option --tuning-options-file=my.properties
+Its name is given with the command-line option --tuning-options-file=my.properties.

-This file supports variable substitution, e.g., ${x}
+This file supports variable substitution, e.g., ${x} is replaced with the

-, if it was previously declared.
+value of x, if it was previously declared.

 Alternatively, you can pass the tuning options right in the command-line by

-that has the following format:
+passing the option --tuning-options that has the following format:

 ```